Black Widow Removal

-Black widows are one of the few venomous spiders found in McKinney, TX.
-These spiders are often found in or under objects where their presence is not immediately obvious.
-To maintain safety, it is recommended that people performing activities where they cannot see where their hands are being placed (such as lifting boards or firewood or reaching into storage boxes) should wear gloves to prevent being bitten by a hidden black widow spider.
+Black widows are one of two venomous spiders found in McKinney, TX.
+Black widows are often found under objects or in dark hard to reach areas.
+If you have a black widow infestation, to maintain safety, it is recommended that while performing tasks where you cannot see where your hands are being placed (such as lifting boards or firewood or reaching into storage boxes) you should wear gloves to prevent being bitten by a hidden black widow spider.

-Brown Widow: Variable in color from almost white to almost black, although typically, it is a light to medium brown, with an orange hourglass marking on the underside of the abdomen.
-Their leg segments are banded, with one half of each segment lighter in color than the other half.
-Its back often has a row of white spots (rarely they will be orange or light blue), and there are a few white stripes on each side.
-The darker type of this specie lack these markings and are difficult to distinguish from black widows.
+Brown widows often vary in color, but most are a light to medium brown with gradients of black and white.
+They have an orange hourglass marking on the underside of the abdomen.
+Brown widows’ leg segments are banded, with one half of each segment lighter in color than the other half.
+Their back often has a row of white spots (rarely they will be orange or light blue), and there are a few white stripes on each side.
+A darker brown widow can often be difficult to distinguish from black widows.

-Generally, Widow Spiders are very timid and only bite in self-defense .
+Generally, widow spiders are very timid and only bite in self-defense .
 Their bite symptoms are systemic, spreading through the body via the lymphatic system.
-They usually start about 1-3 hours after the bite has occurred.
+The symptoms usually start about 1-3 hours after the bite has occurred.
 The most common symptoms of their bite are intense pain, rigid abdominal muscles, muscle cramping, nausea, vomiting, general malaise (not feeling well), local sweating and hypertension (high blood pressure).

-For all of your spider and other pest control solutions call McKinney Pest Control at (214) 620-0921 today!
+For all of your spider control solutions call McKinney Pest Control at (214) 620-0921 today!